MicrosoftDocs/well-architected/well-architected/ai/application-platform.md

 #### Online inferencing

-- Consider serverless and PaaS hosting as your first option.
+- Evaluate platform as a service (PaaS) and serverless solutions as a first step.
 These services are typically the easiest to adopt and manage, simplifying your design and minimizing operational burden.
 For example, Azure Open AI is a good choice for foundational models.

    - Consider using Azure ML's Serverless API to aggregate endpoint access even if you use Azure OpenAI or another foundational model hosting solution.

-_  Prefer Azure ML for with managed Compute Clusters for custom models.
+- Prefer Azure ML for with managed Compute Clusters for scenarios when PaaS or serverless solutions are not the best fit.
 Azure ML-managed compute supports traffic splitting and mirroring for A/B testing, debugging, and robust auditing.
 As the compute is managed by the service, day-2 operations are much easier than self-hosting.
 It also offers a wide selection of compute configurations and scaling capabilities.

 - If you choose to self-host your model on a Kurbentes cluster within Azure ML or another platform, ensure that the node pool is isolated from other APIs or any other workloads on the cluster to achieve predictable performance and to optimize security.
 Avoid using GPU-based or GPU-optimized compute for anything other than your AI workload functions in an effort to reduce costs.
 Instead, establish your performance baseline through testing and right-size your compute to meet your performance requirements while avoiding over-provisioning.